Build Arguments in Clio Work

 1. Click the Vincent tab in the left navigation panel of Clio Work.

-2. Click the Select Matter dropdown and search for your matter to give Vincent access to your case facts and previous research.
+2. Select a matter using the Select Matter dropdown to give Vincent access to your case facts and previous research.

-4. Enter the specific legal proposition or conclusion you wish to support.
+4. Enter the facts of the argument and the specific legal proposition or conclusion you wish to support.

 • Example: "Argue that the plaintiff failed to mitigate damages in this breach of contract matter."

-5. Select the relevant jurisdiction under the text box to ground your argument in applicable law.
+5. Update the jurisdiction under the text box if applicable to your argument.

-6. Click the blue arrow submit icon to start the analysis.
+7. Select the blue arrow submit icon to start the analysis, or hit enter.

 Understand the argument structure